First Published: 27th of May, 2018

 - Free education for all.

-- Impenetrable national security by the Royal Forces.
+- Impenetrable national security provided by the Royal Forces.

-- Greater ability to move to England and Canada.
+- Visa free travel to England and Canada.

 - Better health care.